HDFGroup/hdf-compass/README.rst

 Note: on Mac, HDF Compass doesn't create an initial window, use the system Application menu to open a file or remote resource.

+Note: If you are using conda and see debug message like "No module anmed 'h5py'" with the h5py package installed, install python.app: ``$ conda install python.app``

 Packaging
 ---------